-Miracle needed to reach U.S. Open final, say Muguruza
+Miracle needed to reach Open final, says Muguruza

 While it might not require divine intervention, Muguruza's record at the year's final grand slam indicates she will need to produce something special, having never ventured beyond the second round in three previous visits to Flushing Meadows.

+"I think is different.
+Someone that has reached the last rounds of the tournaments you believe, maybe I can do it again," Muguruza said.
+"You have more expectations, that's for sure.

+"For sure, maybe a lot of people are talking.
+All this kind of stuff that I cannot control ... if I cannot control it, I don't put it in my bag."

-Beyond her resume and ranking, the French Open champion's opening match offered little hint that a second grand slam is there for her taking.
+Beyond her resume and ranking, Muguruza's opening match offered little hint that a second grand slam is there for her taking.

 The Spaniard needed almost two sloppy hours to dispose of Mertens, committing seven double faults while converting just six of 15 break chances while the 137th-ranked Belgian made the most of her opportunities, breaking Muguruza four of five times.